No products in the cart.

 Your cats or dogs can show oral aggravation by clawing at the face and mouth.
 The mouthparts will swell, and they will have severe pain and discomfort.
 You may see your pet drooling excessively or even start to vomit.

 Furthermore, your cat will have difficulty swallowing and will keep shaking its head.
 There might be eye pain if the pollen gets into the eyes.
-Or, if the crystals contact the skin, it will blister.
+Or, if the crystals contact the skin, they will blister.

 Alternatively, the animal’s lips will swell or have difficulty breathing with the lack of oxygen.